-Call this function after DlgCreate() and during DlgShow() to enable dialog idle time processing, advanced call-back features and dynamic access to the dialog fields.
+Call this after DlgCreate() and before DlgShow() ends to enable dialog idle time processing, advanced call-back features and dynamic access to the dialog fields.
 There are no restrictions on what call-back functions can do.
 However, it is not sensible to place time-consuming code in an idle call-back function or to do anything other than check dialog fields and possible display a warning message in a dialog-item-change function.
 Call-back functions use DlgValue(), DlgEnable() and DlgVisible() to manipulate the dialog fields.
-DlgAllow() cannot be called during DlgShow() prior to version 6.11.
+DlgAllow() cannot be used during DlgShow() before version 6.11.

-Proc DlgAllow(allow% {,func id%(){, func ch%()}});
+Proc DlgAllow(allow% {,func id%() {, func ch%() }});